OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

 **Links to Other Websites**

 The Quora Platform may contain links to third-party sites or online services.
 We are not responsible for the practices of such third parties, whose information practices are subject to their own policies and procedures, not to this Privacy Policy.

+**Additional Information for California Residents**

+This section provides information organized in accordance with the California Consumer Privacy Act (“CCPA”) for residents of California about how we handle certain personal information we have collected over the past 12 months.

+**_Categories of Personal Information_** .
+This Privacy Policy discloses the categories of personal information that we collect, use, and disclose in order to operate our business over the past 12 months.

+*   **Collect**.
+The section above entitled **The Information We Collect** discloses the categories of personal information that we collect, which include your account and profile information, your content, your communications with us, your information you provide from linked networks, information about your activity on Quora, and how you engage with our Quora.
+*   **Use**.
+The section above entitled **How We Use Your Information** discloses the that the categories of personal information we collect are used to provide our services, for personalization, to provide advertising in order to generate income to operate Quora, to promote our services to you, to analyze how our services are used, to comply with law, and to prevent misuse of Quora.
+*   **Disclose**.
+The section above entitled **How We Share Your Information** discloses that we share your personal information with, service providers, affiliates, law enforcement authorities, and as needed with third parties to provide our services.

+**_We do not sell your personal information to third parties_** .
+Quora may share your personal information with third parties and third parties may collect your personal information as described above in the How We Share Your Information section.
+In addition, as described in our _Cookie Policy_, we may also work with third parties such as network advertisers to serve ads on the Quora Platform and on third-party websites or other media (e.g., social networking platforms), such as Google AdSense (more info here) and Facebook Audience Network (more info here).
+These third parties may use cookies, JavaScript, web beacons (including clear GIFs), Flash LSOs and other tracking technologies to measure the effectiveness of their ads and to personalize advertising content to you.

+We do not collect personal information from consumers that we know are younger than 16 years old.

+**_Requests for Deletion, Copy and Right to Know Your Information_** .
+California consumers have the right to make the following requests, which we endeavor to honor from non-California residents as well:

+*   **Deletion**.
+You have the right to request deletion of personal information that we have collected about you.
+*   **Copy and Right to Know**.
+You have the right to request a copy of the specific pieces of personal information that we have collected about you over the past 12 months, including the categories of information, sources, and purposes of collection, as well as categories of third parties we have shared it with.
+*   **Designated Agent**.
+You may designate an agent to make a request on your behalf.
+That agent must have access to your account in order for us to verify the request.

+You may submit deletion, copy and right to know requests through the online form here.
+You can also submit a deletion, copy and right to know request by emailing us at privacy@quora.com.
+You will need access to the email account associated with your Quora account in order to verify your identity and complete this process.

+**_Non-Discrimination_** .
+Quora will not discriminate against you, including by denying or providing a different level or quality of goods or services should you choose to exercise your options under the CCPA.

 **_Your California Privacy Rights under California’s Shine-the-Light Law_** .
 California law permits users who are California residents to request and obtain from us once a year, free of charge, a list of the third parties to whom we have disclosed their personal information (if any) for their direct marketing purposes in the prior calendar year, as well as the types of personal information disclosed to those parties.
 If you are a California resident and would like to request this information, please submit your request in an email to _privacy@quora.com_.